All Magic: The Gathering color combination names

 • Temur: Blue, Red, and Green (URG) Wedge

-All four-color combo names in Magic: The Gathering
+All four-color combo names in MTG

 Four-color combinations are named after the four-color Nephilim creatures of Guildpact.
 Here are the five four-color combos in MTG: